lubomirdruga/jaky-je-boha-tyzden/Readme.md

 Step 1: Open the Chrome extension page and turn on "Developer mode"

 Step 2: Select folder with extension (extension for google chrome) and point it to the extension folder - and you are done!

+### Features
+- [x] Support for light and dark mode.
+Varies depending on the color of the system
+- [ ] Automatic change of the start date of the winter and summer academic semester